vishnukumarkvs/notes/DNS.md

 Nameserver hold theh dns records for that domain.
 Also called authoritative servers

-If I Have a domian f5.com which is managed by GCP, and I want xc.f5.com to be in AWS Route53,
+If I Have a domian f5.com which is managed by GCP, and I want xc.f5.com to be in AWS Route53, GCP root domain needs to delegate this to my aws hostd zone